 You will be able to take part in events such as guest lectures, masterclasses and work placements.
-You can also attend all our publishing short courses for free, including:
+You can also attend all our publishing and marketing short courses for a discounted fee (when available).

 The part-time course fee assumes that you're studying at half the rate of a full-time student (50% intensity).
 Course fees will be different if you study over a longer period.
 All fees are for guidance purposes only.

 You can pay your fees upfront, in full or in instalments – though you won't need to pay until you've accepted an offer to study with us.How to pay your fees directly

 You can pay your fees upfront, in full or in two instalments.
 We will also ask you for a deposit of £4,000 or a sponsorship letter.
 Details will be in your offer letter.Paying your fees

 It’s important to decide how to fund your course before applying.
 Use our finance guide for postgraduate students to learn more about postgraduate loans and other funding options.

 We offer a fantastic range of ARU scholarships, which provide extra financial support while you're at university.